Minimizing Sensitivity to Model Misspecification: Models defined by moment restrictions

 As a special case, when $\epsilon=0$ we have

-In this case the minimum-MSE estimator is the one-step approximation to the optimal GMM estimator based on the reference model, given a preliminary estimator $\widehat{\eta}$.
-To obtain a feasible estimator one simply replaces the expectations in $V_{\theta(\eta)}$ and $K_{\eta}$ by sample analogs.
+In this case, given preliminary estimators $\widehat{\beta}$ and $\widehat{\gamma}$, the minimum-MSE estimator is the one-step approximation to the optimal GMM estimator based on the reference model.
+To obtain a feasible estimator one simply replaces the expectations in $V_{\beta_0,\pi(\gamma_*)}$ and $K_{\beta_0,\gamma_*}$ by sample analogs.